stephenhillier/apitest/README.md

     * `values`: key/value pairs
     * `strict`: use `strict: true` to require expect & response type to be exactly the same (e.g. the integer `10` is not equal to the string "10").
 Default is `false`.

+Keys defined under `values` can use a basic comparison syntax (e.g. `type: Pepperoni`) or use an object block to add assertion rules:

+  * gt, lt: greater than, less than
+  * ge, le: greater than or equal to, less than or equal to
+  * equals: equality check.
+Note: not a strict comparison, so 123 is equivalent to "123" despite the type difference)
+  * exists: simple check that the key exists in the response body (use: `exists: true`).
+Note: "exists: false" currently not supported.

 ```yaml
 requests:
   - name: Get pizza